 Part 7 - Part 6

-Closely related to Human evolution is the evolution of the Universe.
-Here we take a look at what we believe to be the absolute truth so far, in one of the greatest scientific battles enacted.
-The quarrel between the Steady State Universe and the Big Bang model.
+Closely related to Human Evolution is the Evolution of the Universe.
+Here we take a look at what we believe to be the Absolute Truth in possibly the most intense encounter the scientific community has experienced.

-The prevailing viewpoint before these two upstart paradigms was the belief in a static, eternal, no beginning, no end Universe.
+The prevailing view before these two upstart paradigms was the Belief in a static, eternal, no beginning, no end Cosmos.

-At this time scientists believed the Milky Way composed the Cosmos.
-Edwin Hubble was an exception.
+At this point in time, almost all Scientists believed the Milky Way composed the entire Cosmos.
+Edwin Hubble was an outstanding exception.

-Einstein's original reasoning for his paper was an effort to fathom the size of the Universe and how much matter it contained.
+Einstein's original reasoning for his paper was an effort to fathom the actual size of the Universe, and just how much Matter it contained.

-Albert Einstein was all Theoretical Physicist.
-To him, the absolute truth mattered.
-But it took a little time, and evidence, to sink in.
+Albert was all Theoretical Physicist.
+The Absolute Truth mattered to him.
+But it took a little time and evidence, to sink in.

-Instead, relying on their practical colleagues to prove, or disprove, hypothesises for them.
-And keep them informed of the state of the art of reality.
-Theoretical Physicist's open the way for Empirical research into this reality.
+Theoretical Physicists rely on their laboratory equipped colleagues to prove, or disprove, hypotheses for them.
+And keep them informed of the state of the art of Reality.
+Theoretical Physicists pioneer path ways for Empirical research into this Reality.

-The prevailing and accepted view of reality for Centuries, and that held by Einstein himself, and his contemporaries, was of a static, stable, eternal Universe.
+The prevailing and accepted view of Nature's Reality, for Centuries, and that held by Einstein himself, and his contemporaries, was of a static, stable, eternal Universe.

 The problem presented by a static model, in light of General Relativity is that Gravity would cause the Universe to eventually contract and collapse in upon itself.
 Creating a Big Crunch.

 This determination disturbed Einstein.
-His belief in a static Universe, along with pressure from the Establishment, refused to allow him to accept such a pointless fate.
+His belief in a static Universe, combined with pressure from the Establishment, refused to allow him to accept such a pointless fate.

-To accommodate the establishment view of an unchanging Universe, Albert introduced what he termed the Cosmological Constant.
+To accommodate the Establishment viewpoint of an unchanging Universe, Einstein introduced what he termed the Cosmological Constant.

-The Cosmological Constant was an arbitrary figure he employed to indicate an Anti Gravity force that increased in proportion to the distance between astronomical bodies.
-Countering and balancing the gravitational attraction of matter on a Cosmic Scale, that would otherwise imminently contract to the size of Georges Lemaître's Primeval Atom.
+The Cosmological Constant was an arbitrary number Albert employed to describe Anti Gravity influence that increased in proportion to the distance between Astronomical Bodies.
+In effect countering and balancing the gravitational attraction of Matter on a Cosmic Scale, that would otherwise imminently contract to the size of Georges Lemaître's Primeval Atom.

 Thus permitting the Universe to remain stable.

-Einstein's Cosmological Constant Modification fitted in with known facts at the time and satisfied the consensus of the Establishment.
-Which even today does not show adequate interest in the absolute truth.
+Albert Einstein's Cosmological Constant modification dovetailed with known facts at the time and satisfied the consensus of the Establishment.
+Which even today does not show adequate interest in the Absolute Truth.

 The first inklings that the Universe may not be static and eternal came from two sources.
 Dutch Astronomer Willem de Sitter.
 (1872-1934) And Russian Mathematician and Scientist Alexander Friedmann.
 (1888-1925)

-These Deep Thinkers, seeking the Absolute Truth, independently produced
+These two Deep Thinkers, seeking the Absolute Truth, independently produced

-presentations - in Friedmann's case several versions - based on Einstein's
+presentations - in Friedmann's case several versions - grounded on Einstein's

 The Friedmann and de Sitter presentations indicated that the Universe was not only capable of change, but was actually in the process of change, and in fact could be expanding.

-An expanding Universe was a proposition Einstein and others believed to be conjecture.
-Friedmann and de Sitter's thoughtful results flew in the face of the established belief among astronomers that the Universe was static and stable.
+An expanding Universe was a proposition Einstein and others believed to be mere conjecture.
+Friedmann and de Sitter's thoughtful results flew in the face of the established Belief among astronomers that the Universe was static and stable.

 These hypotheses Lay dormant for a number of years until retrieved by Theoretical Cosmologist and Priest, Belgian Georges Lemaître (1894-1966) in 1927.

-Conducting this thread of thinking to it's logical conclusion, Lemaître then presented his own hypothesis of a “Primeval Atom”.
-Which exploding violently, created all matter.
+Guiding this thread of Thinking to a logical conclusion Lemaître presented his 'Primeval Atom' hypothesis on which, exploding violently, created all Matter.

-The Lemaître thread of thought also suggested the Universe was in fact eternal.
+Georges Lemaître's thread of Thought also suggested the Universe was indeed eternal.
 In the sense that it would repeatedly expand and contract.

 Although based in sound known physics of the period, this modelling of the fate of the Universe also was rejected by Einstein and the Establishment in general.
 In favor of a Static Eternal Universe.

-With no observable proof of a changing Cosmos, absolute truth proving to be elusive, the Eternal Stable Universe view was to remain accepted and dominant for thirteen years from the release of Albert Einstein's paper on Cosmology.
+Without observable proof of a changing Cosmos, Absolute Truth proving to be elusive, the Eternal Stable Universe viewpoint, was to remain accepted, and dominant, for thirteen years from the release of Einstein's paper on Cosmology.

-But in real Scientific Fashion, Einstein had stimulated other
+But in heartwarming Scientific Fashion, Albert Einstein had stimulated other

-Great Minds and proof of Lemaître's hypothesis was in the wings.
+Great Minds and proof of Georges Lemaître's hypothesis was in the wings.

 The Absolute Truth Rocks!